Middle School, Grades 6-8

 Concussions are common injuries for students participating in sports.
 In order to prevent serious health consequences in the future, medical professionals now have new guidelines for the treatment of athletes that suffer head injuries and concussions.
 All student athletes and their parents are required to read information about concussions and sign a verification form that says they read this material before they may begin to practice for a sport.
 Further, coaches and trainers are required to remove students from participation in practice or competition as soon as a concussion is suspected.
 Students may not return to activity without written authorization from a licensed health care provider trained to evaluate head injuries.
 You can find parent and student concussion information and verification forms and health care provider return to play forms here.

-- A Fact Sheet for Athletes
+- Sudden Cardiac Arrest (SCA) Fact Sheet for Parents

-- A Fact Sheet for Parents
+- Sudden Cardiac Arrest (SCA) Fact Sheet for Student Athletes

 MRSA (Methicillin-resistant Staphylococcus aureus) in Athletics